Top 31 Optiver Data Scientist Interview Questions + Guide in 2024

 How to Answer

-Identify the type of distribution that is represented by the problem and simply plug the relevant variables into the formulas.
+Identify the distribution type represented by the problem and simply plug the relevant variables into the formulas.

 Example